Adriankhl/relativitization/doc/resource.md

-# Basic
+# Fuel
-* Fuel: Factory can produce fuel, but it is stored in PhysicsData, the Fuel in EconomyData is only for convenience in intermediate processes.
+* Fuel is used for all types of production, and it is distinct from other resources

-# Raw
+# Primary resource
 * Plant
 * Animal
 * Metal

-# Intermediate
-* Electronic
-* Construction material
-* Machine element
-* Optical element

-# Final
-* Robot
-* Laser
-* Medicine
-* Transportation
-* Ammunition
+* Plastic

+# Secondary, and its dependency on primary resource
-* Cloth
+* Food: animal, plant
-* Food
+* Cloth: animal, plastic
+* Research equipment: animal, metal
-* Household good
+* Household good: plant, plastic
-* Software
+* Medicine: plant, metal
-* Entertainment
+* Ammunition: metal, plastic
-* Research equipment